-The Company's securitisations are in sterling and US dollars and it is therefore exposed to foreign currency risk.
-This risk is mitigated by the use of cash flow swaps.
 The Company has limited exposures to foreign currency risk.
-As at 31st December 2022, the Company has bank balances of £22.1k (2021: £25.4k) held in foreign currencies.
+As at 31st December 2023, the Company has bank balances of £13.9k (2022: £22.1k) held in foreign currencies.

 At the current and prior year reporting date the Company had no currency cash flow swaps.